-Assignments for new students are made on the basis of the date of receipt of the application and deposit to Residence Life; assignments for returning students are made through a spring room selection process.
-Students who would like to room together must both indicate this request on the Housing Application or contact the Director of Residence Life, in writing.
-Otherwise they will be assigned roommates based on the information submitted online in the questionnaire portion of the housing application.
-All attempts will be made to honor roommate requests if the applications are received by July 1, 2021 and both individuals have requested each other.
+Assignments for new students are made based on the date the application and deposit are received to Residence Life; assignments for returning students are made through a spring room selection process.
+Students who would like to room together must both indicate this request on the Housing Application or contact the Director of Residence Life in writing.
+Otherwise, they will be assigned roommates based on the information submitted online in the questionnaire portion of the housing application.
+All attempts will be made to honor roommate requests if the applications are received by July 1, 2023, and both individuals have requested each other.
 While every effort will be made to honor student preferences for residence hall assignment and roommate choice, final determination is made by the University.
 CSM reserves the right to change a student's room assignment at any time.
-Single room requests will be honored according to a priority system which first gives preference to students by grade classification, (Senior, Junior), semesters lived in the residence hall, and then by date of processed housing application and paid housing deposit.
-Students who have a double room/suite and lose their roommate may be asked to move to another room or accept a new roommate.
+Single room requests will be honored according to a priority system which first gives preference to students by grade classification, (Senior), semesters lived in the residence hall, and then by date of processed housing application and paid housing deposit.
+Students who have a double room and lose their roommate may be asked to move to another room or accept a new roommate.
 If space is available, students of senior status or higher may opt to keep their room at the single rate from the date the roommate moved out.
 It is the responsibility of the student to contact the Hall Director for her building if interested in checking whether this would be available to her.
-Please note Madonna Hall does not provide single suite options or rates.